tomsWebConsulting/twcsl/v7.1/Section/Section Date Hide/README.md

     /*

-      the format of each data structure is a section id start date, and optional stop date
+      the format of each data structure is a section id, start date, and optional stop date

       following is an example data structure. copy the example data structure